Skip To Main Content

 Tip: Revisit your budget every few months and make adjustments as your income and expenses change.

-Next, Focus on the Big Three
+Next, focus on the big three.

-1. Pay down debt.
 Keep debt under control and try to avoid taking on more than you can afford to pay back before interest fees start adding up.
 Focus on making larger payments toward balances with higher interest rates while paying at least the minimum on other debts.
-For help managing federal student loans, visit studentaid.gov to learn about repayment options.;
+For help managing federal student loans, visit studentaid.gov to learn about repayment options.

 Tip: Focus on paying off debts with the highest interest rate first.

-2. Build an emergency fund.
 Setting money aside for unplanned expenses, like a car repair or medical bill, can help prevent you from derailing your budget or racking up debt.

 Tip: Set up a separate savings account and contribute to it each month until you have enough to cover three to six months of expenses.

-3.Save for retirement.
 Sure, you’ve only just started your career and retirement is decades away.
 But you could earn more for your retirement if you get into the habit of saving for it now.
 Take the first step by setting up a Roth or traditional IRA, or participating in your employer’s 401(k) plan.

 Tip: Try to take full advantage of employer matching contributions.
 It’s like getting free money.